Faham24/GA-task-scheduler-cloud/README.md

  **Resource Availability**

 The algorithm is evaluated based on:
- Makespan (Total execution time)
+ Makespan (Total execution time),
- Utilization (Efficient use of resources)
+ Utilization (Efficient use of resources),
  Energy Consumption